Consistent Effort

 I kept writing, going back through yesterday’s words and continuing on to new story, all while listening more closely, and hearing his voice.
 He had plenty to say.

-In the end, I hit my thousand-word count for a second day, found a new character, and learned more about the world I’m exploring.
+In the end, I hit my thousand-word count for yet another day, found a new character, and learned more about the world I’m exploring.

 I think that’s a fine definition of a successful day.